Learning Via Tap-Touch-Swipe

 Digital Learning Environment-elementary classrooms are equipped with mobile devices that create a 2:1 ratio with students.
 The access to devices create opportunities of resources/apps that enhance the content learning, allow for students to create projects, communicate through classroom blogs, and engage learners with digital learning.
 Computer labs, workstations, laptop carts, and iPad carts are also available as options at the elementary level.

-Questions regarding the Digital Learning Environment 1:1 may be directed to the school principal and/or Ann Wiley.
+Questions regarding the Digital Learning Environment 1:1 may be directed to the school principal.